Salicylic acid gel

 - if you have had a severe allergic reaction (eg, severe rash, hives, difficulty breathing, dizziness) to aspirin or a nonsteroidal anti-inflammatory drug (NSAID) (eg, ibuprofen, naproxen, celecoxib)

-- if you have liver or kidney problems, a skin infection, or skin irritation
+- if you have liver or kidney problems, a skin infection, skin irritation, diabetes, or poor blood circulation

 Some MEDICINES MAY INTERACT with salicylic acid gel.
 Tell your health care provider if you are taking any other medicines, especially any of the following: